Midazolam nasal spray for anxiety in palliative care

 Midazolam can make you feel drowsy.

-Midazolam can also cause nasal and eye irritation.
+Midazolam can cause nasal and eye irritation.

 Keep a record of use